The Bankrate promise

-Truist offers one type of certificate of deposit, a personal CD with four term options.
-Each requires a minimum $1,000 deposit.
 At the end of the term, the CD can either be redeemed or renewed.
 An early withdrawal penalty applies to funds withdrawn before the end of the term, which may include a portion of the principal.

 |Account name||Term||APY||Minimum deposit|

-Note: Annual percentage yields (APYs) shown are as of March 1, 2022, and may vary by region for some products.
+Note: Annual percentage yields (APYs) shown are as of April 4, and may vary by region for some products.

 How Truist compares to top-yielding banks

 Like many of its competitors, Truist offers online banking, including a mobile banking app that makes it easy to open and check up on accounts at your convenience.
-Its CD rates pale in comparison to some online banks that offer much higher yields on one-year CDs, for example.
-Many of the highest-yielding banks, like Live Oak Bank, operate only online, a consideration if branch banking is important to you.
-Truist operates more than 2,500 branches.

 Other savings options at Truist